 Leverage Linux scripts in SCM

-Linux script elements are available as part of out-of-the-box profiles and custom profiles, starting with Server Configuration Monitor (SCM) 2019.4.
+Linux script elements are available as part of out-of-the-box profiles and custom profiles.
 Collect an array of different outputs using custom Linux scripts in SCM to help you automate change detection and data interpretation.
 You can run scripts in any language available on the system you're monitoring.
 Scripts are executed using the swiagent account.